Kirui-Brian/file_metadata_analyser/PROJECT_SUMMARY.md

 ## 🌟 You're All Set!

-Your File Metadata Analyzer is:
+Your File Metadata Analyser is:
 - ✅ **Complete**
 - ✅ **Professional**
 - ✅ **Well-documented**